askmike/gekko/docs/Backtesting.md

 * Everything under `backtest`.
 * Everything under `profitCalculator`.
 * Everything under `EMA` with the exception of interval, as this will be determined by the candles file.

+## Running the backtester

+Instead of running the paper / live trading Gekko using `node gekko`, you can start the backtester by running:

+    node gekko-backtest

 ## Notes